-Pressing questions—from how to pay for nursing home care, to protecting a loved one with special needs, or preparing for an aging parent’s incapacity—can cause great stress and worry.
+Pressing questions—from how to pay for assisted living and nursing home care, or getting on the waitlist and then to apply for assisted living Medicaid coverage, to protecting a loved one with special needs, or preparing for an aging parent’s incapacity—can cause great stress and worry.
 So many families fear losing control of their situation or think they have lost control already.

 Financial and long-term care worries can be immobilizing, but it does not need to be that way.
 I can help you take control.
 Together we can prepare a well-thought-out plan that will meet your needs and protect your loved ones.

 How Does a Clearwater Elder Law Attorney Help Florida Seniors?

 I assist with complex health care planning, long-term nursing home care planning, assisted living Medicaid coverage, senior housing and home care issues, guardianships, health care documents, incapacity planning, Medicare and Medicaid, and many other estate planning and elder law issues facing our seniors, military veterans, and the disabled.